hamayonhussain/NACD/README.md

 ## GOOGLE MAPS

-WE have also implemented GOOGLE Maps to show Football Stadiums location throughout US.
+We have also implemented GOOGLE Maps to show Football Stadiums location throughout US.
 See if you can find your favorite Stadium.